cmorterud/cmorterud.github.io/_posts/2018-09-06-dependency-injection-cpp.markdown

     GasolineSource *stationService = new GasStation();
     GasolineSource *canService = new FuelCan();

-    // racecar is dependent on fuel from a station
+    // racecar is independent from the implementation of the fuel service.
+    // a gas station service is injected.
     Car racecar(stationService);
     racecar.getGasoline();

-    // dune buggy is dependent on fuel from a can
+    // dune buggy is independent from the implementation of the fuel service.
+    // a fuel can service is injected.
     Car duneBuggy(canService);
     duneBuggy.getGasoline();

     return 0;
 }
 {% endhighlight %}

+A

 {% highlight bash %}
 $ ./main